 Charleswood United Church is very pleased to offer a summer musical program.
 Our main goal is to focus on building community, making new friends, and acting as a support system for one another.
 We provide a safe, non-judgmental environment in which we can bring out the talents of others and foster their growth.
 It is our hope that cast members will take the time to both teach and learn from each other.
 Members of our cast will find their summers with us fun, challenging, and very rewarding.

 If you are in grade 2 & up and you are interested in becoming a part of CUC Musicals, please contact us at email@example.com.

 In September 2020, we will perform “Once On This Island”!

 Rehearsals are Tuesdays and Thursdays from 7pm to 9pm in May and June; 6pm to 9pm in July, August, and September.
 There are also additional rehearsals in September to prepare for the show, with times being announced.
 Musical Camp is held August 10th & 11th.
 Times TBA.

 We welcome many helping hands during Show Week to take tickets and run the canteen.
 If you want to offer your assistance, please e-mail email@example.com

-In the spring of each year, we ask you to clean out any gently used clothing, kitchen gadgets, decorative items, toys, sports equipment, books, office equipment & tools from your home, cottage or business and drop them off at the church to be sold at our annual sale.
+In the spring of each year, we ask you to clean out any gently kitchen gadgets, decorative items, toys, sports equipment, books, office equipment & tools from your home, cottage or business and drop them off at the church to be sold at our annual sale.
 It can be helpful to keep a box around for items found throughout the year to ensure they are not forgotten in spring.